learn-co-curriculum/node-non-blocking-observer/README.md

 Go away!
 ```

-To summarize, we defined two event different listeners for the same arbitrary (means you can name this event anyway you want) event `knock`.
+To summarize, we defined two different event listeners for the same arbitrary event `knock`.
 Then we triggered the event twice.

 Additional methods include:

 * `emitter.listeners(eventName)`: List the event listeners associated with the `eventName` event
-* `emitter.once(eventName, listener)`: Create event listener for `eventName` and execute it just one time, i.e., analogous to `.on()` but fires only once.
+* `emitter.once(eventName, listener)`: Create event listener for `eventName` and execute it just one time.
+This is similar to `.on()` but fires only once.
 * `emitter.removeListener(eventName, listener)`: Remove event listener for `eventName`

 In our knock-knock example, we used the observer object `event`.
 It's not very interesting because it didn't do much.
 What's more interesting and useful is that we can extend Event Emitter properties and methods into ANY OBJECT/class.
 There's this convenient function `inherits()` from the core `util` module.
-It take child (`fancyChildObjectWithEvents`) and parent objects, and make the child inherit from the parent (Event Emitter).
+It takes a child (`fancyChildObjectWithEvents`) and parent objects, and makes the child inherit from the parent (Event Emitter).

 ```js
 var util = require('util')